How to Price a Job Properly (Step-by-Step for Tradesmen)

 £570

-Now the job is priced properly and profitably.
+Now the job is properly priced and profitable.

 The Key Rule: Never Guess